bsharvey/bsharvey.github.io/pages/about.md

 ---

 #### <a name="currentposition"></a>current position
 Dr. Benjamin Harvey currently serves as a Data Scientist and architect for the Department of Defense (DoD) within the National Security Agency (NSA).
 He is also part of the University of Maryland Medical Post-Baccalaureate program.
 He is current part-time faculty at George Washington University (GWU) for Department of Engineering Management and Systems Engineering and Department of Computer Science joint Data Analytic graduate program.

 #### <a name="previousposition"></a>previous positions
 Dr. Harvey joined the Agency in 2009 and was hired into the Cryptologic Computer Science Develop Program (CDP).
-He graduated from the CDP in 2012 and was the first African American to finish the program.
+He graduated from the CDP in 2012 and was the first African American to accepted and to finish the program.

 #### <a name="researchbackground"></a>research background